cs411-alawini/sp25-cs411-team080-yoyo/doc/stage2.md

 (Car ID, User ID) , advertisement ID and (Car title ，Car sub title，Car attention grabber，finance available，discounted) are superkeys.
 Car ID is not a superkey, but Car title，Car sub title，Car attention grabber，finance available and discounted are part of candidate key  (Car title ，Car sub title，Car attention grabber，finance available，discounted) , so this table is 3NF, but does not in BCNF.

+#### Entity Locations

+##### Minimal Basis:
+CityName → Longtitude
+CityName → Latitude
+Longitude,Latitude → CityName

+CityName and (Longitude,Latitude) are superkey, so this table is in 3NF, also in BCNF.